Contribution Guide

 git remote add upstream https://github.com/cilium/tetragon.git

-Prepare your Development setup,
+Prepare your development setup.

-Follow the steps in Making changes to start contributing.
-Welcome :)!
+Follow the steps in making changes

 1 - Development setup